emmercm/igir/docs/dats/processing.md

 !!! note

     If a DAT has any parent/clone information then Igir will use that and skip inference.
-If you want to ignore this information use Igir's inference, you can provide the `--dat-ignore-parent-clone` option.
+If you want to ignore this information and use Igir's inference instead, you can provide the `--dat-ignore-parent-clone` option.

 !!! note